taliajmallo/rpgs/campaigns/Triplets/Jasskia/charsheet.md

 ## Feats
 ### Healer's Touch (1st)
-After curing a cumulative total of 1000 points of damage, plus 2 for every point of damage dealt, your Kinetic Healer ability talent always restores its maximum possible hitpoints when used on a target other than yourself.
+After curing a cumulative total of 1000 points of damage, plus 2 for every point of damage dealt, your healing spells always restores their maximum possible hitpoints when used on a target other than yourself.
 ### Mystic Healer (1st Antihero)
 Add additional dice to any form of healing you generate.
 This starts as +1d4, increasing to 1d6 at 4th level, 2d6 at 7th level, 3d6 at 10th level, and 4d6 at